 1. Attach a suitable engine lift to the front engine mounting boss; then lift the engine/transmission assembly into the frame from the left side.
-The front of the engine/transmission should go in first.
+The www.anantroftherangine/transmission should go in first.

 2. Lifting the front of the engine/transmission, move the assembly forward sufficiently to clear the rear engine mounts; then engage the secondary bevel driveshaft into the universal joint splines.